Weather Forecast: Partially Cloudy In Hilly Regions And Fair In Rest Of The Country

-With the impact of western disturbance, there will be partially partly cloudy in the hilly regions of Nepal and there will be fair in the rest of the country.
-Similarly, there will be light snow fall in high mountains of Koshi Province.
+With the impact of westernly disturbance, there will be partially partly cloudy in the hilly regions of Nepal and there will be fair in the rest of the country.
+Simillary, there will be light snow fall in high mountains of Koshi Province.

 There will be mainly fair throughout the country tonight.